How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 “Cold brew is like beer, cold drip is like wine,” a cold drip supplier once spun off at the Berlin Coffee Festival.
 He isn’t wrong, but I wouldn’t exaggerate things quite so much.

 Cold brew, as a full-immersion method, is like (cold) coffee from a French press in slow motion.
 The ground coffee is in complete contact with water during the entire brewing process.
-Only at the very end is the coffee filtered, so that there isn’t any sludge left in the glass.
+You only filter it at the very end, so that there isn’t any sludge left in the glass.

-Cold drip, on the over hand, is the slow-motion version of drip coffee – even if filter paper isn’t absolutely necessary.
+On the other hand, cold drip is the slow-motion version of pour-over coffee – even if a coffee filter isn’t absolutely necessary.
 An adjustable valve drips mini amounts of water onto the ground coffee, slowly “eating” through it and then dripping into a collecting vessel as finished coffee.

 This type of preparation requires somewhat more complicated equipment.
-It’s for this reason that the Beem Cold Drip, for example, looks as if it has escaped from a chemical laboratory.
-The Dripster² isn’t quite as fussy – and is suitable for use as both a cold brew and drip device.
+It’s for this reason that the , for example, looks as if it has escaped from a chemical laboratory.

-Similar to the comparison of drip coffee and French press, a dripper actually does extract finer aromas than the full immersion method.
+Similar to the comparison between drip coffee and French press, a dripper actually does extract finer aromas than the full immersion method.

 That’s why many connoisseurs prefer even lighter and more floral roasts for their drippers than for cold brew – they come into their own more effectively with the drip method.
-Still, both variants are fresh, tangy and above all multi-faceted – if the coffee beans are right.
+Still, both variants are fresh, tangy and above all multi-faceted.
+That is, if the coffee beans are suitable.

-You already know the Coffeeness creed: use only quality coffee beans and freshly grind them.
+You already know the Coffeeness creed: use only quality coffee beans and grind them fresh.
 Why should it be any different when discussing how to make cold brew coffee?

 I personally prefer making cold brew with African coffees, especially those from Ethiopia.
-Twelve hours brewing time is ideal for them, because after that I’ve noticed that the fruity and floral aromas are lost and crushed by the presumptuous “body” of the coffee.
+Twelve hours brewing time is ideal for them, because after that I’ve noticed that the fruity and floral aromas tend to get lost.

 It’s important that you always go for pure Arabicas without any Robusta.
 The canephora bean is much too unrefined and superficial and would kill off all other nuances when extracted cold.

-This means that dark Espressos fall flat as cold brew.
-I say so – others disagree.
+This means that dark roasts fall flat as cold brew.
+Well, I say so – others disagree.
 As mentioned previously: cold brew is a living coffee democracy.

-You should discover for yourself which coffee preparation is most suitable for your cold brew.
+You should discover for yourself which coffee brewing method is most suitable for your cold brew.
 Most connoisseurs tend to prefer dry-processed coffees (naturals), because they promise more sweetness in the cup.
 Still, I wouldn’t ever make a blanket statement about that either.

 What About the Hario Cold Brew Bottle?